Vesicar, 5 mg 30 pcs.

 Interaction

-Continuous treatment with drugs with anticholinergic properties may lead to more pronounced therapeutic and adverse effects.
-After stopping solifenacin, a break of approximately one week should be taken before starting treatment with another anticholinergic drug.
-The therapeutic effect may be reduced by concomitant administration of cholinergic receptor agonists.
-Solifenacin may decrease the effect of drugs that stimulate gastrointestinal motility, such as metoclopramide and cisapride.
+Concomitant treatment of drugs with anticholinergic properties can lead to more pronounced therapeutic and undesirable effects.
+After stopping solifenacin, take approximately a week off before starting treatment with another anticholinergic drug.
+The therapeutic effect may be reduced by concomitant use of cholinergic receptor agonists.
+Solifenacin may reduce the effect of drugs that stimulate gastrointestinal motility, such as metoclopramide and cisapride.

 Pharmacokinetic interaction

-In vitro studies have shown that solifenacin does not inhibit CYP1A1/2, CYP2C9, CYP2C19, CYP2D6 or CYP3A4 isolated from human liver microsomes at therapeutic concentrations.
-Therefore, it is unlikely that solifenacin will alter the clearance of drugs metabolized by these CYP enzymes.
+In vitro studies have shown that, at therapeutic concentrations, solifenacin does not inhibit CYP1A1/2, CYP2C9, CYP2C19, CYP2D6 or CYP3A4 isolated from human liver microsomes.
+Therefore, solifenacin is unlikely to alter the clearance of drugs metabolized by these CYP enzymes.

 Solifenacin is metabolized by CYP3A4.
-Concomitant administration of ketoconazole (200 mg daily), a strong CYP3A4 inhibitor, caused a twofold increase in AUC of solifenacin, and a threefold increase at a dose of 400 mg daily.
-Therefore, the maximum dose of Vezicar should not exceed 5 mg if the patient simultaneously takes ketoconazole or therapeutic doses of other strong CYP3A4 inhibitors (such as ritonavir, nelfinavir, itraconazole).
-Concomitant treatment with solifenacin and a strong CYP3A4 inhibitor is contraindicated in patients with severe renal impairment or with moderate hepatic impairment.
-Since solifenacin is metabolized by CYP3A4, pharmacokinetic interaction with other CYP3A4 substrates with higher affinity (verapamil, diltiazem) and with CYP3A4 inducers (rifampicin, phenytoin, carbamazepine) is possible.
+Co-administration of ketoconazole (200 mg per day), a strong CYP3A4 inhibitor, caused a twofold increase in the AUC of solifenacin, and at a dose of 400 mg per day, a threefold increase.
+Therefore, the maximum dose of Vesicare should not exceed 5 mg if the patient is concomitantly taking ketoconazole or therapeutic doses of other strong CYP3A4 inhibitors (such as ritonavir, nelfinavir, itraconazole).
+Concomitant treatment with solifenacin and a strong CYP3A4 inhibitor is contraindicated in patients with severe renal impairment or moderate hepatic impairment.
+Since solifenacin is metabolized by CYP3A4, pharmacokinetic interactions with other CYP3A4 substrates with higher affinity (verapamil, diltiazem) and with CYP3A4 inducers (rifampicin, phenytoin, carbamazepine) are possible.

 The effect of solifenacin on the pharmacokinetics of other drugs